 This handbook supersedes and replaces all previously existing personnel policies, handbooks, manuals, guidelines, correspondence, rules and oral or written representations previously given or advised by the YMCA.
+Where benefits and other specific matters are addressed in any written employment contract signed by the Executive Director, they are governed by the contract to the extent it applies.
 Employees are required, as a condition of their employment, to read this Employee Handbook and sign the Acknowledgement Form provided to them.
 Y management will interpret and amend these guidelines as necessary and communicate changes accordingly.